dotnet/runtime/docs/coreclr/performance/JitOptimizerTodoAssessment.md

 these.
 May well be able to find some with some looking, though this may be an area where current performance-sensitive code avoids structs.

+There's also work going on in corefx to use `Span<T>` more broadly.
+We should make sure we are expanding our span benchmarks appropriately to track and respond to any particular issues that come out of that work.

 Exception handling
 ------------------